Gelato University

 Carpigiani Gelato University is a school in Anzola dell'Emilia, Bologna, Italy.
-It was set up by gelato machine maker Carpigiani in 2003, with the aim of teaching students from around the world how to make artisanal "Italian-style" gelato.
+It was founded by gelato machine maker Carpigiani in 2003, with the purpose of being an international school that teaches the processes of making artisanal "Italian-style" gelato.

 History

 Following the invention of the Carpigiani brothers' first automatic gelato machine, the "Autogelatiera", in 1944, the Carpigiani Group was formed in 1946.
 Years later, they decided to start teaching the art of gelato making, opening the Carpigiani Gelato University in 2003.

 Campus

-Carpigiani Gelato University's main campus lies in Bologna, Italy.
-It offers courses in 12 countries, including Dubai, São Paulo and Kuala Lumpur.
+Carpigiani Gelato University's main campus is located in Bologna, Italy.
+It offers courses in 12 countries, including Melbourne, Dubai, São Paulo and Kuala Lumpur.
 All classes are taught in either Italian, English, French or German.